FriendUPCloud/SubEther/README.md

 If you choose to do a manual update there is two current available methods:

-1. Symlink from where you have installed Arena2 and treeroot repo on the machine, for full list of current symlinks look in the update.sh file.
+1. Symlink from where you have installed ArenaCM and SubEther repo on the machine, for full list of current symlinks look in the update.sh file.
 2. Other method is to create a zip file of the updates by using makezipupdate.sh and unzipping the files to your new directory:
 ```
 cd SubEther/distro/subether/